LatentLin2512/LatentLin2512.github.io/about.markdown

 ## Leadership & Activities

+Club Member / Officer, [Club Name], ZJU-UIUC Institute (2024–Present)
+- Participated in regular meetings and events, contributing to [specific projects or activities]
+- Organized [events/activities], collaborated with other members to achieve [outcomes]

+- **Club Member**, Illinois Space Society (2025.9 – Present)
+  - Learned an extended Kalman filter algorithm and attempted to apply it to estimate a rocket's height, velocity, and acceleration during actual launches.
+  - Assisted the team in identifying several bugs in the code, such as inconsistencies in the reference frame.

 - **Main Manager**, Publicity Department, ZJU-UIUC Institute (2024.7–2025.6)
   Led creative planning and visual communication for institutional events and student initiatives